-The government introduced Pension Automatic Enrolment (PAE), also known as auto-enrolment, in order to encourage more people to save for their retirement.
+The UK government introduced pension auto enrolment in order to encourage more people to save for their retirement.

 The rules are complex and are overseen by The Pensions Regulator.

 There are exemptions for companies with only one director and those with family members who are a director if:

 - They don’t work under a contract of employment (so aren’t an employee),

 - They don’t have a contract to perform work or services personally and are undertaking the work as part of the business.

 The Pensions Regulator will write to you setting out the action you must take in relation to pension auto-enrolment.
 If the Regulator hasn’t contacted you, and you employ staff, contact the Regulator immediately on 0345 600 1011, to ensure you meet your PAE obligations.

 The Pensions Regulator may impose fines if you don’t meet your auto-enrolment responsibilities, ranging from a £400 fixed penalty to a varying daily escalating penalty from £50 to £10,000.

 Pension auto-enrolment affects every employer in the UK, regardless of the size of the business.
 All employers must now provide access to a workplace pension scheme and automatically enrol eligible employees.
 An employee is eligible for auto-enrolment if all of the following conditions apply to them:

 - At least 22 years old